yiiplus/yii2-kvstore/README.md

 2. Create an associated view with an `ActiveForm` containing all the kvstore you need.
 3. Add `yiiplus\kvstore\actions\KvstoreAction` to the controller's actions.

-The kvstore will be stored in section taken from the form name, with the key being the field name.
+The kvstore will be stored in group taken from the form name, with the key being the field name.

 __Model__: